adscorp100/mdhomecarebuild/src/content/blog/home-care-package-level-2.md

 ## What is Home Care Package Level 2?
 Home care package level 2 is designed for older Australians with low-level care needs, helping them stay independent at home.
 It covers daily tasks like cleaning, personal care, and transport, funded by the government to delay moving to residential care.

-**Considering other package levels?** Check our [comprehensive home care packages Australia guide](home-care-packages-australia-complete-guide) to compare all four levels and find the right fit for your care needs.
+A Level 2 package is a step up from basic support and sits below the more intensive [Level 3](/blog/level-3-home-care-package) and [Level 4](/blog/level-4-home-care-package) packages.
+To understand where it fits in the broader system, see our [complete guide to Home Care Packages in Australia](/blog/home-care-packages-australia-complete-guide).

 ## Eligibility and Application
 To qualify, you generally need to be 65 or older (50 for Indigenous Australians), an Australian resident, and require support.
 The process involves contacting [My Aged Care](https://www.myagedcare.gov.au/) for an ACAT assessment to determine your needs and package level.

 ## Funding and Costs
 The government provides a daily subsidy of $51.49 for level 2, equating to about $18,814 yearly.
-You may pay a basic daily fee of $12.40 and, depending on income, an income-tested fee up to $37.55/day, assessed by Services Australia.
+You may pay a basic daily fee of $12.40 and, depending on income, an [income-tested fee](/blog/income-tested-care-fee-complete-guide-australia) up to $37.55/day, assessed by Services Australia.
+For tips on managing these funds, see our [home care package spending guide](/blog/home-care-package-spending-guide).

 ## Services Included
 Services typically include assistance with showering, dressing, cleaning, meal prep, transport, shopping, and gardening, all tailored to your needs by your chosen provider.